 Of course, slow-cooked means forethought.
 And frankly, occasions for that are rare.
 Most weekdays I walk into the kitchen with no more than an hour to make good with whatever’s been left out to thaw that day.
 Slow is not a thing.
 Still, there are weekends and with just a little planning, a decent slow-cook is really quite easy.

 Earlier this year, in the heat of the post-Christmas summer, I tripped over a recipe from the English chef Hugh Fearnley-Whittingstall.
-While I normally associate slow-cooked meat with the cold of winter, Hugh’s recipes for a Thai version reminded me that I’ve eaten some of the best slow-cooked meats in the heat of South East Asian cities.
+While I normally associate slow-cooked meat with the cold of winter, Hugh’s recipes for a Thai version reminded me that I’ve eaten some of the best slow-cooked meats in the heat of South East Asia.
 Inspired by the thought, I’ve taken Hugh’s recipe and adapted it to my own taste.
-Served with a bowl of lightly dressed salad leaves and herbs from the garden, this is seriously good, relatively cheap to make, and a great end to a summer’s afternoon.
+Served with a bowl of lightly dressed salad leaves and herbs from the garden, this is good, relatively cheap to make, and a great end to a summer’s afternoon.